zpl-c/librg/README.md

 ## F.A.Q.

- 1.  **Question**: Is this a networking library?
+ 1.  **Is this a networking library?**

-    * **Answer**: Not really, no. It is intended to be used with netwoking in mind, but it does not have any networking capabilities on its own.
+    * Not really, no. It is intended to be used with netwoking in mind, but it does not have any networking capabilities on its own.

-2. **Question**: Can I use any networking library with it?
+2. **Can I use any networking library with it?**

-    * **Anwser**: Yes.
+    * Yes.
 All you need is an ability to read data to and from the buffer, and most libraries do support that.

-3. **Question**: The repository contains a bunch of `*.h` and `*.c` files, and yet you suggest it is a single-header library, how is that possible?
+3. **The repository contains a bunch of `*.h` and `*.c` files, and yet you suggest it is a single-header library, how is that possible?**

-    * **Answer**: The library is spread into multiple files so it is easier to work with it while developing, however each time a new release is created, a "bundled" version of the header file is created and pushed directly to the [releases](https://github.com/zpl-c/librg/releases) page.
+    * The library is spread into multiple files so it is easier to work with it while developing, however each time a new release is created, a "bundled" version of the header file is created and pushed directly to the [releases](https://github.com/zpl-c/librg/releases) page.

-4. **Question**: Does librg offer an entity system?
+4. **Does librg offer an entity system?**

-     * **Answer**: No, the library does not manage nor actually create its own entities, it rather expects you to provide your own entity/object handle to attach some internal data onto it, which in context of the library is called "tracking".
+     * No, the library does not manage nor actually create its own entities, it rather expects you to provide your own entity/object handle to attach some internal data onto it, which in context of the library is called "tracking".

+5. **How do I pack data, do you provide methods for that?**

+    * No, the library does not provide any data-packing/serialization methods.
+It's recommended you use some existing library for that (`protobuf`, `flatbuffers`, `msgpack`, etc.), or make your own implementation.

 ## Documentation